Enzyme-Substrate Complex Formation Modulates Diffusion-Driven Patterning In Metabolic Pathways: Introduction

-\textbf{\textit{Curvature-driven cross-diffusion.}} The spatial distribution of metabolites is governed by self-diffusion ($D_0$, $D_1$) and a nonlinear cross-diffusion term $-d\,C_0\nabla^{2}C_1$ where $d$ is non-negative[$\mu$m²/s].
+For analytical simplicity, we approximate the divergence term by retaining the dominant curvature contribution, leading to the cross–diffusion term $- C_0 \nabla^2 C_1$ used in system~\eqref{Modified model}.
+This formulation captures the influence of spatial variations of $C_1$ on the transport of $C_0$ while preserving a tractable mathematical structure.
 Cross-diffusion mechanisms of this type have been extensively studied in biological pattern-formation models, where they represent directed transport induced by concentration gradients or local interactions (\cite{hillen2009user}).

 This coupling does not depend on the gradient of $C_1$ but on its \emph{curvature}: at locations where $C_1$ attains a local maximum, $\nabla^{2}C_1<0$ and therefore $-d\,C_0\nabla^2 C_1>0$, implying that $C_0$ increases at such sites.
 Conversely, $C_0$ decreases near local minima ($\nabla^{2}C_1>0$).
 Thus, substrate accumulates preferentially near regions where the intermediate forms concave peaks, producing an effective recruitment mechanism without invoking direct molecular attraction.